MichaelOgunsanmi/toursBackEnd/README.md

 ### **middlewares**
 - Add middleware necessary for the project e.g authentication.js, maintenance503.js e.t.c.
 Remember to call next() to
 allow for continuation of the request-response processing pipeline
-- error.js catches any error in the request-processing pipeline and uses winston to log these errors.
+- globalErrorHandler.jsrorHandler.js catches any globalErrorHandler in the request-processing pipeline and uses winston to log these errors.

 ### **models**